-Faculty members also receive a stipend as part of the SURE Program, and as such faculty mentors may not receive both the SURE stipend and salary for teaching 499 in the summer.
-However, faculty may consider applying for stipends and/or other research expenses through Elon’s Faculty Research and Development Committee (note: this committee has a November deadline for its application).
+Faculty members also receive a stipend as part of the SURE Program, and as such faculty mentors may not receive both the SURE stipend and salary for teaching 499/4999 for the same student.
+However, faculty may consider applying for stipends and/or other research expenses through Elon’s Faculty Research and Development Committee.

 Research projects supported by this program should exhibit the potential for scholarly publication or presentation.
 It is anticipated and encouraged that students will subsequently register for research credit during the academic year to continue their SURE research project and/or embark on a different research project.
-Submission to the Spring Undergraduate Research Forum (SURF) is required and, if accepted, you are expected to present your work.
+Submission to the Spring Undergraduate Research Forum (SURF) is required.

-- SURE scholars receive a stipend of at least $3,000 for an 8-week, full-time summer session.
+- SURE scholars receive a stipend of $3,000 for an 8-week, full-time summer session.

-- Because of the expected intensity level, students may not be enrolled in a summer school course while participating in SURE.
+- Because of the expected intensity level, students may not be enrolled in a summer school course (including an internship) while participating in SURE.